mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 *Do certificates guarantee a job?
 [Tweet by Daniel Bourke](https://twitter.com/mrdbourke/status/1385143193918840835?s=20).*

-With that being said, if you did want to go for the certification, how would you do it?
+With that being said if you did want to go for the certification, how would you do it?

 ## How to prepare (your brain) for the TensorFlow Developer Certification

 First and foremost, you should have experience writing plenty of TensorFlow code.

-After all, a certification is a proof of skill.
-There's no point in going for a certification if you don't have some sort of skill at using TensorFlow (and deep learning in general).
+After all, since certification is proof of skill, there's no point in going for certification if you don't have some sort of skill at using TensorFlow (and deep learning in general).

 If you've gone through the Zero to Mastery TensorFlow for Deep Learning course, coded along with the videos, done the exercises, you've got plenty of skill to take on the exam.

 To prepare, go through the [TensorFlow Developer Certificate Candidate Handbook](https://www.tensorflow.org/extras/cert/TF_Certificate_Candidate_Handbook.pdf).
 Use this as your ground truth for the exam.

-It's a well written document so I'm not going to repeat anything from within it here, rather suggest some actions which you might want to take.
+It's a well-written document so I'm not going to repeat anything from within it here, rather suggest some actions which you might want to take.

 ### The Skills Checklist